martinrenner/KI-GUI/README.md

 - **FastAPI backend** at `http://localhost:8000`
 - **React frontend** at `http://localhost:5173`
 - **pgAdmin** at `http://localhost:5050`

-This command builds and starts the containers defined in your docker-compose.yml file.
-Once the containers are up and running, you can access the FastAPI application at http://localhost:8000, the React application at http://localhost:5173, pgAdmin at http://localhost:5050, and connect to your PostgreSQL database using pgAdmin.

 > [!CAUTION]
 > It's possible for services to start out of order, leading to connection issues (e.g., FastAPI starting before PostgreSQL is ready).
 If this occurs, simply restarting the affected container usually resolves the issue.
 Otherwise we would need to add health checks do `docker-compose.yaml`.